-It’s easy to think that the most expensive WordPress hosting provider will give you:
+It’s easy to think that the most expensive WordPress hosting provider will give you the following:

 - The fastest loading times